AndoreiSuk/Meowk-trylang/README.md

 STEP 1 Download the files: index.html, script.js, styles.css, yes_page.html, yes_style.css

-(Whenever you download this, you'll be directed to the source code format of the file, from there... you'll find a download button behind the on the right side from the "RAW" button)
+(Whenever you download this, you'll be directed to the source code format of the file, from there... you'll find a download button behind the on the right side from the "RAW" and Copy/Paste button)

 STEP 2 After you downloaded all the files, open the index.html.
 Enjoy!!!!